E. Remington & Sons: Remington Typewriter Company

 In 1886, E. Remington and Sons sold its typewriter business to the Standard Typewriter Manufacturing Company, Inc. Included were the rights to use the Remington name.
 The buyers were William O. Wyckoff, Harry H. Benedict, and Clarence Seamans, all of whom worked for Remington.

-Standard Typewriter changed its name in 1902 to Remington Typewriter Company.
-This company merged in 1927 with Rand Kardex Bureau to form Remington Rand, which continued to manufacture office equipment and later became a major computer company, as well as manufacturing electric razors.
+The Standard Typewriter Manufacturing Company merged with the Rand Kardex Corporation in 1927 to form Remington-Rand.
+They continued to be a major manufacturer in the typewriter industry throughout the 20th century.
+The company continued to manufacture office equipment, and later became a major computer company, as well as manufacturing electric razors.
+In 1955, it was acquired by Sperry to form Sperry Rand.
+Among the divisions of the company that later were spun off was Remington Products.